By Purnima Nath

 WHY IS THIS IMPORTANT FACTOR NOW?

 I think there is a deep connection to this with modern-day Hindus.
-It appears that, Hindu people by the Sindh river in the Indus Valley had passed on their peaceful traditions through generations, which still is experienced in the modern era.
+It appears that Hindu people by the Sindh river in the Indus Valley had passed on their peaceful traditions through generations, which still is experienced in the modern era.
 Hinduism, as a religion did not exist in the prehistoric era.
 People who lived in the Indus Valley region were called Hindus.
 Although Hinduism came along as a religion along the way, it never restricted anyone to any strict form of worshiping or even chose not to worship.
 Hinduism is vast and deep.
 No one is thrown out of the community if they choose to worship or not worship.
-In fact, fundamental of Hinduism is spirituality, and quest of knowledge and truth.
-Over the past thousands of years, India sewed accumulated foreign religions (Jews, Christianity, Islam), beautifully with its own religions (Hinduism, Sikhism, Buddhism and Jainism) into a spectacular colorful fabric.
-Peace, tolerance, acceptance and diversity of Hindu people are experienced even in this horrific condition of modern day.
-Mentality of treating everyone equally regardless of religious bias, faith, beliefs, language is perhaps engraved in the blood of Hindus.
+In fact, the fundamental of Hinduism is spirituality and the quest for knowledge and truth.
+Over the past thousands of years, India sewed accumulated foreign religions (Jews, Christianity, Islam), beautifully with its own religions (Hinduism, Sikhism, Buddhism, and Jainism) into a spectacular colorful fabric.
+Peace, tolerance, acceptance, and diversity of Hindu people are experienced even in this horrific condition of modern-day.
+The mentality of treating everyone equally regardless of religious bias, faith, beliefs, language is perhaps engraved in the blood of Hindus.

 In the year 57 BC, the Hindu calendar started – a system of counting dates based on monthly cycles of moon phases, called Panchang.
 Therefore, the exact day of the Hindu New Year changes every year, in accordance with the calculations in the lunar calendar.
 However, celebrations are unique in every Indian state, that follows their customs and traditions exclusive to that particular region.